 People spend a lot of money just because they see other people spending a lot of money.
 Your kids might come and tell you that their friends have the latest toy, and then you have the urge to buy them the latest toy also.
 You call it ‘keeping up with the Joneses’.

-It is utter folly to spend money on expensive and branded products just to keep up with the society.
+It is utter folly to spend money on expensive and branded products just to keep up with the society like buying a Japanese Akoya Necklace.
 Fashions change, trends come and go: today’s ‘in’ thing will be tomorrow’s old fashion.

 Teach your children to spend within their means without bothering about what their friends are buying or what the current trend is.